-Based on Phase 2 clinical trial outcomes and after obtaining guidance from the EMA, we have been preparing a late stage clinical program.
-The program will focus on the severe to profound hearing loss population with ISSNHL as the onset factor and an enrollment time window that is extended from 48 to 72 hours.
-We are planning to conduct confirmatory testing of AM-111 0.4 mg/mL as well as to explore potential incremental therapeutic benefits from the use of a higher concentration.
+Based on Phase 2 clinical trial outcomes and after obtaining guidance from the EMA and FDA, we have been preparing a late stage clinical program.
+We are planning to conduct confirmatory testing of AM-111 0.4 mg/mL as well as to explore potential incremental therapeutic benefits from the use of AM-111 0.8 mg/mL.
 Since a "bell shaped" dose response curve was observed in animal studies, a concentration between 0.4 and 2.0 mg/mL may be even more effective than the low dose.
+In addition, we are planning to test AM-111 for protection against surgery-induced hearing loss in cochlear implant surgery.

-We have been preparing for a pivotal Phase 3 trial called HEALOS (Efficacy and Safety of AM-111 in the treatment of Acute Inner Ear Hearing Loss) in European countries with approximately 240 patients.
-A single dose of either 0.4 mg/mL or 0.8 mg/mL of AM-111 would be compared to placebo.
-We have requested a pre-IND meeting with the FDA in September 2014.
-Based on feedback from the FDA, we plan to advance the late-stage AM-111 clinical program in early 2015, which will require additional funding.
+We have been preparing for a pivotal Phase 3 trial called HEALOS (Efficacy and Safety of AM-111 in the treatment of Acute Inner Ear Hearing Loss) in European and Asian countries with approximately 255 patients.
+A single dose of either 0.4 mg/mL or 0.8 mg/mL of AM-111 will be compared to placebo in patients suffering from acute severe to profound hearing loss with ISSNHL as the onset factor and an enrollment time window that is extended from 48 to 72 hours.
+The FDA held a pre-IND meeting with us in September 2014 and provided formal feedback and guidance on our preclinical and Chemistry, Manufacturing and Control, or CMC, development and specifically on HEALOS.
+In response to this feedback and further Protocol Assistance from the EMA, we finalized the design of HEALOS.